Trump promises ‘something special’ on Gaza as Israeli officials say Netanyahu has reservations on ceasefire plan | News Channel 3-12

 “We have a real chance for GREATNESS IN THE MIDDLE EAST,” Trump wrote on social media.
 “ALL ARE ON BOARD FOR SOMETHING SPECIAL, FIRST TIME EVER.
 WE WILL GET IT DONE!!!
 President DJT.”

-But in an interview with Fox News on Sunday afternoon, Netanyahu did not say he had accepted the plan.
+But in an interview with The Sunday Briefing on Fox News on Sunday afternoon, Netanyahu did not say he had accepted the plan.
 “We’re working on it,” he said.
 “It’s not been finalized yet.”

 Hamas said on Sunday that it had not received any new proposals for a ceasefire.
 In a statement, it reiterated “readiness to examine any proposals it receives from its mediator brothers in a positive and responsible manner, while upholding the national rights of our people.”